linsnotes/linsnotes.github.io/_posts/2025/2025-08-24-deploying-n8n-ai-starter-kit-on-raspberry-pi.md

 ✅ You now have a **lightweight, Raspberry Pi-optimized AI automation stack** running n8n, Qdrant, Postgres, and Ollama — all managed via Portainer.

----

-Would you like me to also create an **SEO-optimized meta description** (so you can drop it into your blog or docs for better Google ranking)?